KaninPongtanavong/Cyclistic-Bike-Share-Analysis/README.md

   * The average ride distance and duration for members using electric bikes are 2.298 km and 10.53 minutes, respectively.
 * For members, summer is the season with the highest number of rides, totaling 994,686 rides.
 August is the month in summer with the highest number of rides, totaling 351,061 rides.
 * 76.48% of member rides occurred on weekdays and 23.52% on weekends, which is equivalent to 2,141,419 and 658,501 rides, respectively.
-* Part of the day that has the highest number of rides is in the morning, specifically around 07:00 and 08:00, but the peak hour is 17:00 with 255,272 rides.
+* On weekdays, the part of the day with the highest number of rides is the morning, specifically around 07:00 and 08:00, but the peak hour is 17:00 with 255,272 rides.
+On weekends, the highest number of rides occurs in the afternoon.
 * Top 3 starting stations for members:
   1. Clinton St & Washington Blvd: 24,299 rides
   2. Kingsbury St & Kinzie St: 24,214 rides